 I had become useless.

-I had never experienced such a horrifying state.
-I was of no use to myself or to anyone else.
-The gas did not make me feel good at all.
+I had never experienced such a state.
+I was of no use to myself or anyone else.
+The gas did not make me feel good.
 I was no more relaxed than before receiving it.
 Worse, I could do nothing about what was happening to me, which depressed me terribly.

-This is what it feels like to be entirely dependent on others, I thought.
-I felt badly for myself and vowed never to allow myself to be in such a situation again.
+This must be what it feels like to be entirely dependent on others.
+I felt bad and vowed never to allow myself to be in such a situation again.

 These thoughts went through my head as I sat there in a helpless state.

-I realize there are car accidents, afflictions, disorders, and strokes that attack people’s capabilities and characters.
-I may be under such a condition someday.
-But I will never voluntarily put myself in such a state.
+I realize there are car accidents, afflictions, disorders, and strokes that attack people’s capabilities and characters, and I may be under such a condition someday.
+But I will never again voluntarily put myself in such a state.

 I had allowed my dentist to take my agency from me.

-The concept of agency needs to be talked about much more in this country and around the world.
+The concept of agency needs to be discussed much more in this country and worldwide.
 Agency is our freedom to make choices in our lives.
 Agency is liberty.
-Sometimes our agency can be taken away.
-We can be kidnapped or severely injured or killed.
+Sometimes, our agency can be taken away.
+We can be kidnapped, severely injured, or killed.
 But today, this week, and this year, I choose not to do anything that will limit my agency.